Antioxidant vitamins for age-related macular degeneration

 Dry AMD

 Dry AMD is the more common type of AMD.
 It develops very slowly and causes a gradual change in your central vision.
 Dry AMD usually takes a long time – often years, to get to its final stage.
-At its final stage, dry AMD causes a blank patch in the centre of your vision in both of your eyes.
-It doesn’t affect your peripheral (side) vision, so it never leads to total blindness.
+At its final stage, dry AMD causes a dark or missing area (blank patch) in the centre of your vision in both of your eyes.
+It does not affect your peripheral (side) vision, so it never leads to total blindness.

 Wet AMD